Trading Continuous Futures Contracts from TradingView on TradersPost

 This means there is a period where traders using the continuous contract symbol NQ1! might receive signals for NQU2024 on TradingView but end up trading NQM2024 on TradersPost due to our different rollover schedules.

 This discrepancy can result in significant price disparities between the expected and executed trades, leading to potential losses or confusion.
-Since TradingView's placeholders do not provide the underlying contract being traded or the expiration date, there is currently only one solution.
+Since TradingView now provides syminfo.current_contract in Pine Script to identify the underlying contract for continuous symbols, traders have another option in addition to using explicit symbols1.

 The Workaround

-To mitigate this issue, traders must explicitly define the contract symbol in their alerts to ensure the correct contract is traded.
-This means updating your alerts every quarter or every contract rollover period to match the specific contract symbol you intend to trade.
+To mitigate this issue, traders should explicitly define the contract symbol in their alerts or use syminfo.current_contract in Pine Script to identify the current contract1.
+When using explicit contract symbols, this means updating your alerts every quarter or every contract rollover period to match the specific contract symbol you intend to trade1.
 For example, instead of using NQ1!, you should use NQM2024 or NQU2024 directly in your TradingView alerts.

 Steps to Update Your Alerts